eseverett/CXLS_Interlocks_Docs/source/user_documentation/Hutch-1_laser.rst

 Hutch-1 Laser Interlock System User Manual
 ==========================================

+This document provides a user overview for the Hutch-1 Laser Interlock System.
+It covers the laser modules, hazard indicators, control protocases, VIEWMARQ display, and the beacons in Hutch-1 and Hutch-1 Control.
+The laser modules are used for indicating the status of the laser interlock system and arming the laser systems.
+The control protocase allows the users to view the override state of the laser enclosure and control the manual shutter control.
+The VIEWMARQ display provides a quick overview of the laser hazard status in Hutch-1.
+The beacons are used to indicate the state of laser hazards in Hutch-1 and the laser enclosure.

 Hutch-1 Laser Hazard Warning Indicators
 ---------------------------------------

-For the Hutch-1 laser interlocks system, there are multiple indicators that inform you of the state of the systems.
-This includes status beacons, LED display, and interlock warning modules.
+This section will cover the laser hazard indicators in Hutch-1 Control and Hutch-1.

-Protocase
+Astrella Enclosure Protocase
-^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The Astrella LASER ENCLOSURE INTERLOCK protocase shows hazards in for the administrative override status of the Astrella enclosure.